Kitzur Shulchan Aruch

-The Kitzur Shulchan Aruch (קיצור שולחן ערוך) is a compendium of Halakha written by Rabbi Shlomo Ganzfried that summarizes the Shulchan Aruch—mainly the sections "Orach Chayim" and "Yoreh De'ah"—and deals with the laws of daily life, prayer, Shabbat, fasting, marriage, holidays, and other facets of religious Judaism.
+The Kitzur Shulchan Aruch (קיצור שולחן ערוך) is a compendium of Halakha written by Rabbi Shlomo Ganzfried in Uzhgorod that summarizes the Shulchan Aruch—mainly the sections "Orach Chayim" and "Yoreh De'ah"—and deals with the laws of daily life, prayer, Shabbat, fasting, marriage, holidays, and other facets of religious Judaism.
 The work was written in vernacular Hebrew, which made it easy for the layperson to understand and contributed to its popularity.

 Contents

 The work is a summary (or kitzur) of the sixteenth-century Shulchan Aruch by Rabbi Joseph Caro and has references to later rabbinical commentaries.
 It focuses on the "Orach Chaim" and "Yoreh Deah" sections of the Shulchan Aruch.
 It incorporates the Halakha of daily life, Shabbat, holidays, and other things.
 It is divided into 221 chapters (called simanim).

 As the work was written for the laity, it is not as detailed as the Shulchan Aruch itself, while generally following the Shulchan Aruchs structure.
 Ganzfried expressed his intentions in his introduction:

 [This book] includes from the four sections of the Shulchan Aruch, those necessary and essential laws for all people in Yisrael for knowing them, and are written in a simple language and a correct order.
 It is a good compilation and effective, B'ezrat Hashem, for businessmen that do not have the time to delve into the Shulchan Aruch and its commentaries.
 They shall find in [this work] that which they require with ease and also [be able to] educate the youth and plant in their hearts the commandments of Hashem in their youth and [so that] also in their later life they will not leave them…

 Ganzfried based his decisions on the opinions of three Ashkenazic rabbinical authorities: Rabbis Yaakov Lorberbaum (author of Nesivos HaMishpat), Schneur Zalman of Liadi (author of Shulchan Aruch HaRav), and Abraham Danzig (author of Chayei Adam and Chochmat Adam).
 In cases of disagreement between the three, Ganzfried adopted the majority view.
 Caro had already used a similar method to write the Shulchan Aruch in 1563; his rabbinical authorities of reference were Isaac Alfasi, Maimonides, and Asher ben Yechiel.

 Ganzfried was a Hungarian Jew who based his work on the customs of the Hungarian Jews of his time.
 The work is also known for its strict rulings.